 A recurring payment can fail due to one or more reasons.
 Dunning is way of re-trying to capture a payment that is due.
 To know more about dunning and how it is set up in Chargebee, check out this page.

 You can send multiple mails during each dunning attempt.
-To configure the email notifications and their content, navigate to Settings > Configure Chargebee > Email Notifications > Dunning Management Profiles and Payment Failures
+To configure the email notifications and their content, navigate to Settings > Configure Chargebee > Email Notifications > Dunning for Online Payments/Dunning for Offline Payments.

 After setting up how dunning is managed in your Chargebee app, here you can configure and enable email notifications that need to be sent for each online and offline dunning attempt.
 You can send separate notifications with exclusive content for each attempt.